 Myth: Many "teachers" in "baby sign language" business teach that many signs (e.g. "eat", "milk", etc) taught to hearing babies are iconic and are easy to learn (because they are iconic).

 Fact: Research shows that iconicity does not play a role in the acquisition of ASL by infants and children.
 For example, a child learns the sign milk but she/he has no idea how milk is obtained from a cow.

 Furthermore, a favorite evidence is that ASL-speaking toddlers don't acquire the ASL pronouns (extremely iconic) till the same timeline as in spoken language (at about 18-20 months).

 In relation to this, gestural pointing in babies (regardless signing or not) emerge at about 9 months but the same form of pointing for pronouns in ASL emerge at 18-20 months which is the same timeline for pronouns in spoken language.
-Remember that the linguistic portion of the brain function independently from signing or speech.
-It only recognizes languages in both signing and speech.

 In summary, all languages whether signed or spoken have some iconic or onomatopoeic symbols/words/morphemes that are not necessarily understood by foreigners.

 Enter a keyword in the field box below to search or filter the new topic list and click on the link.